sagemath/trac_to_gh/Issue 2162.md

 # Issue 2162: [with patch; needs review] pari stack -- ability to resize at runtime

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2162

 Original creator: was